 There is no technical support for ArcGIS use in these labs, but the ArcGIS Help is very comprehensive, and you can check to see if you are eligible to register for SAL technical support here.

-The Spatial Teaching Lab (43.G06) in the Science Teaching Facility has the following specific software installed as at October 2017:
+The Spatial Teaching Lab (43.G06) in the Science Teaching Facility has the following specific software installed as of October 2021:

 Data for course practical exercises are provided through Moodle.

 If you cannot see the data for one of your courses, check that you have agreed to the Data Access Agreement covering the data required for that subject.
 If it is still a problem, talk to your instructors.

 is a free (Windows only) viewer that gives you an easy way to explore, visualise, and add your own data to a map.

 You won’t be able to do what you can in our computer labs,

 you can explore your data and make maps for your reports.

 There is no support available for this software anymore – it is a retired product, but very easy to use and has more functionality than many people expect!